oplS16projects/Fred-s-Stockroom/template.md

-# Project Title: title here (10 words maximum)
+# Project Title: Stracket

 ### Statement
 Describe your project.
 Why is it interesting?
 Why is it interesting to you personally?
 What do you hope to learn?
+In our earlier discussions, we began thinking about how we can get live stock prices from Dow Jones.
+To ensure this, we have designed a GUI interface that allows a user to enter ticker symbols and get the current price of the stock.

 ### Analysis
 Explain what approaches from class you will bring to bear on the project.
 Be explicit: e.g., will you use recursion?
 How?
 Will you use map/filter/reduce?
 How?
 Will you use data abstraction?
 Will you use object-orientation?
 Will you use functional approaches to processing your data?
 Will you use state-modification approaches?
 A combination?